 Are people viewing your site on a mobile phone or a desktop monitor?
 Are they familiar with your group, or are they newcomers to your work?
-Are any of your visitors using an assistive device such as a screen reader or custom keyboard?
+Are they using an assistive device such as a screen reader or custom keyboard?

 Since you can’t answer these questions and adjust your site for each visitor, it’s important to invest time into making your site easy to read and navigate for everyone who’s likely to visit.

-- Write using the words your audience uses, not the words your office or group uses internally (read about SEO below to learn how this also improves your rankings in Google and other search engines)
+- Write using the words your audience uses, not the words your office or department uses internally.

 - Proofreed!
 Ask your colleagues to profread!
 Proofread again!

-- Read and revise your site regularly; set an editorial schedule at launch, assign responsibilities, and add them to everyone’s work calendars as recurring events
+- Update your site regularly.
+Develop an editorial schedule, assign responsibilities, and add them to everyone’s work calendars as recurring events.

-- Prioritize your users’ needs, even if it means extra work for you
+- Prioritize your audience’s needs, even if it means extra work for you!